Genius

 Belonging to the group according to the team role theory: Air group

-Air personality types have a fluid emotional intelligence and often have their heads "in the clouds."
-At first glance, such people lack organization and discipline, but this doesn't mean that they do not work well.
+Air personality types have fluid emotional intelligence and often have their heads "in the clouds."
+At first glance, such people lack organization and discipline, but this doesn't mean that they don't work well.
 Most often, representatives of the air group are very gifted and talented, and some are even brilliant.

 It's just that standard work instructions or conditions are usually not enough to unleash their potential in favor of the team.
-Firstly, they need to have the right to do everything at their own pace, and secondly, they have to be interested in it.
-Then individuals from the air group are comfortable working and they are able to show amazing results.
+First, they need to have the right to do everything at their own pace, and second, they have to be interested in it.
+Then individuals from the air group are comfortable working, and they can show amazing results.

 General characteristics

 Not every team has a Genius, and not every team feels the need for people of this type.
-Usually Genius is a loner, poorly involved in the team life.
+Usually, a Genius is a loner, poorly involved in team life.
 Such people think on a large scale and are not afraid of bold ideas and experiments.
-Genius is not necessarily introverted, but they always stand out because of their passion for the profession, and they keep their distance when communicating with co-workers.
+A Genius is not necessarily introverted, but they always stand out because of their passion for the profession and keep their distance when communicating with co-workers.

-Such people are poorly motivated by money, however, a big paycheck often remains on their priority list.
+Such people are not highly motivated by money, however, a big paycheck often remains on their priority list.
 They work willingly only if they are interested in the idea or task itself.
 For people of this type, intangible honors, such as recognition and authority, are very important.
 Geniuses are completely obsessed with their work.
-As a rule, all their life, work, and free time are devoted to the study of the chosen topics.
+As a rule, their entire life, work, and free time are devoted to the study of their chosen topics.
 Such people have a vocation for their profession.

-They are the ones who see work tasks as a challenge to their professionalism, they may not sleep or eat for several days to find the needed solution.
-Geniuses do not accept frames and are always looking for their own way of fulfilling the assigned tasks.
+They are the ones who see work tasks as a challenge to their professionalism.
+They may not sleep or eat for several days to find the needed solution.
+Geniuses do not accept constraints and are always looking for their own way of fulfilling the assigned tasks.

 Strengths